christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ---

+# Prelude to the Asii: The Genetic Background

-# Part 1: The Genetic Blueprint
+# Part 1: The Genetic Blueprint of the Dragon Kings

 ## Chapter 1: The Three Castes of Ancient Eurasia